-Medicare Supplemental Plan L
+Medicare Supplement Insurance Plan L

 If you’re enrolled in Original Medicare, Part A and Part B, you probably know it comes with out-of-pocket costs, like deductibles and copayments.
-Medicare Supplement (Medigap) plans, available from private insurance companies, are designed to cover some of these expenses.
+Medicare Supplement (Medigap) insurance plans, available from private insurance companies, are designed to cover some of these expenses.
 Different Medigap plans cover different portions of your Medicare costs.

 Medigap plans are standardized in most states; there are 10 of them, named with letter designations such as Medigap Plan L. (Massachusetts, Wisconsin, and Minnesota have their own standardized plans.)